Fleckism/SecurityPlus/3 Performing Security Assessments/3A Assess Organizational Security L3a.md

 In Linux, commands such as ifconfig, arp, route, and traceroute are deprecated and the utilities have not been updated for some years.
 The iproute2 suite of tools supply replacements for these commands ([digitalocean.com/community/tutorials/how-to-use-iproute2-tools-to-manage-network-configuration-on-a-linux-vps](https://www.digitalocean.com/community/tutorials/how-to-use-iproute2-tools-to-manage-network-configuration-on-a-linux-vps)).

 ## ROUTE AND TRACEROUTE

-#z
-The following tools can be used to test the routing configuration and connectivity with remote hosts and networks.
+The following tools can be used to test the [2] **routing configuration** and connectivity with remote hosts and networks.

 -   route—view and configure the host's local [[routing table]].
 Most end systems use a default route to forward all traffic for remote networks via a gateway router.
 If the host is not a router, additional entries in the routing table could be suspicious **(To detect spoofing)** .